hzi-bifo/PatchDetection/Software/README.md

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

 ### 2) Input Data
 1. **Create a folder  called *patchdetection*,** or, if you've run the pipeline before, you can re-use the old *patchdetection*-folder.
 It does not matter where this folder is located on your machine, but it must be named *patchdetection*.
 The docker container will mount this folder to access the data that is located in there.
 2. **Copy a folder named *[PREFIX]* that contains the files to be analyzed into the *patchdetection* folder.** The files in the *[PREFIX]*-folder must be named *[PREFIX]_cds.fa* and *[PREFIX]_aa.fa, where *[PREFIX]* can be any character sequence.
 The prefix must be the same!
+This does not apply to the pdb file.
 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored by the pipeline.
 > Identifiers in the cds-file must match the identifiers for the respective aa-sequence in the aa-file.
-> For reference data, please refer to [this folder](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA "Testdata").
+> For reference data, please refer to [this folder](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/HA "Testdata").

 ### 3) Running the Pipeline
 1. To run the PatchDetection pipeline, **open a command-line terminal and insert**: